Home » How To » FIX Mouse Pointer Disappears in Chrome Problem

 3. Press the Enter button.

-As soon as you press the Enter button, Chrome will restart itself.
-Keep in mind that the above command will restart all instances of the browser regardless of how many windows or profiles are opened at the moment.
+As soon as you press the Enter button, Chrome will restart automatically.
 Once restarted, the mouse pointer should appear again.

-Killing Chrome processes entirely will solve the mouse disappearing problem in the Chrome browser.
-You can do that directly from the Windows Task Manager.
+Killing Chrome processes entirely will also solve the mouse cursor disappearing problem in Chrome.
+You can do that using the Task Manager.
 Here is how.

 1. Right-click on the taskbar.